gchq/sleeper/docs/development/upgrade-support.md

 ### Changes to names of deployed resources

 If we want to change names of anything deployed via the CDK, or IDs of any CDK constructs, by default this will involve deleting the old resources and creating new ones.
-This usually not desirable, and would result in massive disruption and potential data loss.
+This usually not desirable, and could result in massive disruption and potential data loss.